rook/rook/PendingReleaseNotes.md

     fix this to be `<dataDirHostPath>/log/<namespace>`, the same as other daemons.
   - Use the mon configuration database for directory-based OSDs, and do not generate a config
   - Add a new CRD property `devicePathFilter` to support device filtering with path names, e.g. `/dev/disk/by-path/pci-.*-sas-.*`.
+  - Support PersistentVolume backed by LVM Logical Volume for "OSD on PVC".
 - A new ceph-crashcollector controller has been added, that new pod will run on any node where a Ceph pod is running.
 Read more about this in the [doc](Documentation/ceph-cluster-crd.html#cluster-wide-resources-configuration-settings)
 - PriorityClassNames can now be added to the Rook/Ceph components to influence the scheduler's pod preemption.
   - mgr/mon/osd/rbdmirror: [priority class names configuration settings](Documentation/ceph-cluster-crd.md#priority-class-names-configuration-settings)